mjosaarinen/lwaes_isa/README.md

 | RV64B	|	yes	|	mul	|	26		|	**36**	| **46**	| 76		|
 | RV64B	|	yes	| shift	|	44		|	50		|	56		| **74**	|

-We see that if `CLMUL[H][W]` is two times slower than XOR and shifts, or more, then Karatsuba is worthwhile.
-If it is six times slower, or more, then it is worthwhile to convert the reduction multiplications to shifts and XORs.
+We see that if `CLMUL[H][W]` takes twice the time of XOR and shifts, or more, then Karatsuba is worthwhile.
+If these multiplication instructions are six times slower, or more, then it is worthwhile to convert the reduction multiplications to shifts and XORs.

 ##	AES Notes